pdelteil/sampleLinkedInFlask/README.md

 The core functionalities are user authentication, session management, and access control to different parts of the application.

+## How to run

+1 clone from repo

+2 Get Client ID and secret from Linkedin.

+3

+# Screenshots

-Details about the source code:
+## Details about the source code:

 * Unauthorized Handler: